Things We Didn't Think Could Happen in America - 3.22

 And you may recall when he was the CIA director, Mr. Brennan oversaw the operation of illegal spying on a staffer of the legislative branch of the United States government.

-And at least five agency officials under his watch, they broke into Senate computer files, and they were looking at drafts of a report on enhanced interrogation, and then they went further by reconstructing emails of at least one staffer.
+And at least five agency officials under his watch broke into Senate computer files and they were looking at drafts of a report on enhanced interrogation.

 That's John Brennan.

-It wasn't until the CIA's own inspector general, like we're awaiting the the Department of Justice Inspector General Horowitz and his report, which I think is going to be absolutely shocking to the American people, and everything that we've been unpeeling and telling you is now slowly but surely being proven every single day.
+It wasn't until the CIA's own inspector general, like we're awaiting the Department of Justice Inspector General Horowitz and his report, which I think is going to be absolutely shocking to the American people.

-But anyway, when the CIA inspector general confirmed the wrongdoing, Ben Brennan began negotiating with senators about how to own up to the spying, which he knew damn well was happening.
+And anyway, when the CIA Inspector General confirmed the wrongdoing, Brennan began negotiating with senators about how to own up to the spying, which he knew damn well was happening, which, by the way, nobody understood at the time.

 And he was lying about it to the public.

-And when asked about the CIA hacking into Senate computers, as David's article points out, you know, uh at an appearance at the Council on Foreign Relations, well, Brennan said and responded, quote, nothing could be further from the truth.
+And when asked about the CIA hacking into Senate computers, as David's article points out, you know, at an appearance at the Council on Foreign Relations, well, Brennan said and responded, quote, nothing could be further from the truth.

-I mean we wouldn't do that.
+I mean, we wouldn't do that.

 I mean, that's just beyond the scope of reason in terms of what we would do.